tgstoecker/A2TEA.Workflow/README.md

 Should you want to remove the conda environment, execute `conda env remove -n A2TEA`

+# Some pointers on usage:
+Do NOT provide both a cDNA and genome fasta for a given species in the species.tsv file!
+However using cDNA fasta for one species and genome fasta for another is totally fine.
+If you are using genome fasta please also provida file and path to annotation .gtf.
+If you are using cDNA fasta then also URL to the the annotation file suffices.

 ### The workflow in its current form:
 ![Alt text](./rulegraph_complete_31_05_20.svg)